The-DevBlog/redis-leaderboard/README.md

 entries, which pushes the new information into the cache.
 Users can also delete entries from the leaderboard which remove that information from the cache.

-All of the data that is on the leaderboard will persist as long as the "leaderboard" redis cache is not manually modified.
+The leaderboard data will persist as long as the page is not re-initialized.
 The user does have the option to 'reset' the data using the 'Reset Data' button.
 This action will remove all data from the "leaderboard" cache and re-load the starting Json data into it.